GW-IRFU/gw-irfu/galactic-binaries-signals-sparsity-based-recovery/README.md

 ### Download Data

-The data is open source and can be found on LDC website: [LCD Website](https://lisa-ldc.lal.in2p3.fr/ldc) > Challenge 1 > Download datasets
+The data can be found on LDC website: [LCD Website](https://lisa-ldc.lal.in2p3.fr/ldc) > Challenge 1 > Download datasets